davenquinn/extract/README.md

 to allow the extraction of image pixels in areas corresponding to polygon geometries.

+It will probably be superseded over time by core `rasterio` functionality, but for now is useful for quick-and-dirty shape extraction.

 ## Usage

 Input takes shapely geometries and (optional) crs mapping for shape